top of page

 I lead with listening.

-Before tactics, before tools, before recommendations, I take time to understand:
+Before recommendations, before strategy, before tools, I take time to understand:

 • how your business actually operates